 Despite all this abundance, fears of monumental water shortages are growing.
 These are justified, as witnessed by current drought conditions and the obvious impacts of climate change.
-One-third of the water years in California since 1906 are considered "dry or critical" by the California Department of Water Resources; since 1960, dry or critical years have occurred 37 percent of the time.
-Reliable our warming climate.
+Fifty percent of recent water years in California can be considered drought years.
 The worst and longest modern droughts have occurred since 1976.
 Farmers are concerned that they will be driven out of business for lack of water.
 In response, politicians want to build more dams and canals to store and move more water at a time when climate change will most likely make less water available.
 More than 90 percent of our rivers already have been diverted; meanwhile, the lavish public subsidizing of agricultural water has created an insatiable demand for ever greater supplies - supplies which cannot be provided under any possible scenario.
-Indeed, irrigating water-intensive crops on drainage-impaired lands with massive amounts of water does not fit a 21st century definition of the "beneficial and reasonable use" criteria called for in state law.
+Indeed, irrigating water-intensive crops on drainage- impaired lands with massive amounts of water does not fit a 21st century definition of the "beneficial and reasonable use" criteria called for in state law.